New Hampshire NASA EPSCoR

-Awards are up to $750,000 for a 3-year period.
-A one-to-one match (cash or in-kind) is required for every NASA dollar awarded.
+Awards are typically up to $750,000 for a 3-year period.
+A 50-100% match (non-federal funds, cash or in-kind) is usually required for every NASA dollar awarded, but each announcement can vary.
 NASA intends to solicit EPSCoR Research Cooperative Agreements yearly, pending funding.

 View the list of 2014 Award Recipients...

 Announcement of Opportunity (TBA)